botwiki/botwiki.org/content/tutorials/how-to-make-a-twitter-bot-definitive-guide/index.md

 The bottom line is this: **don't let your bot annoy people**.
 That means, don't let it interact with people who don't follow your bot or knowingly initiate the conversation either through a tweet with your bot's handle, a unique dedicated hashtag (see [@NixieBot](/bots/twitterbots/NixieBot/) for an example), or a direct message.

-While there certainly are clever examples of bots who do reply to random strangers, understand that this absolutely goes against Twitter's policy and you have a decent chance of getting your bot suspended, even if you believe the bot's behavior is innocent.
+While there certainly are clever examples of [bots who do interact to random strangers](http://www.shardcore.org/shardpress/2014/10/27/algobola/), understand that this absolutely goes against Twitter's policy and you have a decent chance of getting your bot suspended, even if you believe the bot's behavior is innocent.

 And it hopefully doesn't even need to be said that you **shouldn't make bots that harass people**, post spam, or do any other malicious activity.
 Remember, [bots should always punch up, never punch down](/articles/bots-should-punch-up/).